News

 Pip, formerly Potter IP, operates primarily in the trademark, design, branding and IP portfolio management, and IP strategy space, eschewing patent and commercial law matters.
 The firm’s clients include many recognizable names, such as ASB, Air New Zealand, Invivo & Co., Fonterra, Blunt and Container Door.
 Key contacts at the firm include directors Jullion Nelson Parker and Jane McHenry.
 The firm also runs a well-regarded training programme designed to help businesses fully maximize their IP.

 Pipers is a boutique IP specialist based in Auckland and Wellington.
-Founder and principal Jim Piper is a qualified patent attorney in both New Zealand and Australia and a well-connected litigator who has been working with international companies, universities and government departments.
+Founding partner Jim Piper is a qualified patent attorney in both New Zealand and Australia and a well-connected litigator who has been working with international companies, universities and government departments.
 Ian Cockburn is another key contact for patent matters.

 Russell McVeagh is a commercial law firm in Auckland and Wellington; its IP clients include major local and international corporates and organizations in the telecommunications, pharmaceutical, food and beverage, FMCG, media and sporting sectors.
 Partner Liz Blythe is trusted by clients for her advice on complex transactions in technology; she has assisted several large New Zealand-based organizations in connection with cyberattack responses, and advised Auckland International Airport on its partnering arrangements with Vision-Box in relation to its introduction of biometric e-gates.
 Partner Joe Edwards is a key litigator; he leads the firm’s marketing law, media and IP team.
 His IP advice extends to both contentious and non-contentious matters.

-Auckland-based Sangro Chambers boasts of seasoned civil litigators and specialists whose past experiences in major law firms give them the edge in delivering topnotch services in intellectual property, media, defamation, reputation management and public law.
+Auckland-based Sangro Chambers boasts of seasoned civil litigators and specialists whose past experiences in major law firms give them the edge in delivering top-notch services in intellectual property, media, defamation, reputation management and public law.
 Among them is key practitioner Laura Carter, a barrister and registered patent attorney in New Zealand and Australia.
-Specializing in IP disputes, Carter advises and acts on trademark, patent, copyright, Fair Trading Act disputes and others.
+Specializing in IP disputes, Carter advises and acts on trademarks, patents, copyrights, Fair Trading Act disputes and others.

-Tompkins Wake, which merged with Lowndes on September 1, 2021, specializes in the following: trademarks, copyright, designs, IP commercialization, brand strategy, domain name registration and disputes, licensing and Fair Trading Act/Passing Off actions.
+Tompkins Wake, which merged with Lowndes on September 1, 2021, specializes in the following: trademarks, copyright, designs, IP commercialization, brand strategy, domain name registration and disputes, licensing, Fair Trading Act and passing off actions.
 The firm counts NZ Plumbing World Group, Barfoot and Thompson, a large New Zealand food producer and a leading industrial engineering company among its reputable clients.
 The firm has also provided advice regarding copyright ownership of NFTs for one of its NFT start-up clients and advice regarding potential copyright infringement by a national newspaper of a client’s NFT, among others.
-The staff is composed of 125 professionals in the firm’s Auckland, Hamilton, Tauranga and Rotorua offices.
-Shelley Slade-Gully, Kate Cornegé, Kerri Dewe and Robert Bycroft are the key practitioners.
-Lowndes founder Mark Lowndes is the newest addition to the team following the merger.
+The staff is composed of over 100 professionals in the firm’s Auckland, Hamilton, Tauranga and Rotorua offices.
+Shelley Slade-Gully, Kate Cornegé, Kerri Dewe, Robert Bycroft and Mark Lowndes are the key practitioners.

-Wellington-based Zone Group is led by Zone Law, an IP and business law firm, and Zone Patents, which provides a full range of patent services, from drafting patent specifications to novelty and freedom to operate searches to specialist litigation services.
+Wellington-based Zone Group is led by Zone Law, an IP and business law firm.
+Zone IP and Zone Patents are part of the broader Zone Group, focusing on different aspects of intellectual property and patent services.
 Theodore Doucas and Jeremy Hunter lead the firm.
-Doucas is a former assistant commissioner of patents, trademark and designs at IPONZ, and Hunter joined the firm after running his own commercial practice for more than a decade.
+Doucas is a former assistant commissioner of patents, trademarks and designs at IPONZ, and Hunter joined the firm after running his own commercial practice for more than a decade.